INTRODUCTION

 Look after your pelvic floor to maintain good genito-urinary health

-Improve pelvic floor strength and prevent prolapse
+How to improve pelvic floor strength and prevent prolapse

 1. Kegel Exercises: Regularly perform pelvic floor exercises (Kegels) to strengthen the muscles supporting your pelvic organs.